KoxyG/CrossChainLayerZero/README.md

 # Estimate Fees

-The estimateFees function is used to estimate the gas fee for the cross-chain interaction.
+The estimateFees function is used to estimate the gas fee for the cross-chain interaction of both DApp.

 ```Solidity
 // Example: Receive data on the Mumbai chain